-What is a Character Meet & Greet?
+What is a Character Meet and Greet: Disney world?

 Since Magic Kingdom’s opening in October 1971, guests have been able to interact with iconic Disney film characters such as Mickey and Minnie Mouse, Donald Duck, Goofy, Pluto, and more.